The answer to this question is not as obvious as you would think!

 The prongs are always shown above the center stone, because we need to shave them down by hand.
 There is more metal than needed when the ring is cast to ensure there is enough metal in the prongs.

 In some instances, your custom ring design will require a CAD.
-But for simpler designs (like a solitaire), a CAD will not be needed.
+A CAD will be required for more complex, elaborate engagement ring designs.
+But for some simpler engagement ring designs (like a solitaire engagement ring), a CAD will not be needed however some clients like to see CAD of solitaire engagement rings to see their designs visualized.

 If you’d like to learn more, contact us!